Some parts of this page may be machine-translated.

 Japanese-English Translator

-26 years of experience in medical translation.
-15 years of experience working at a medical translation company.
+26 years of experience in pharmaceutical translation.
+15 years working at a pharmaceutical translation company.

 Areas of Expertise